Dev Note

 }

-exceeds the size of 4, resulting in a buffer overflow.
-The solution is to check the length of the combined string before performing the concatenation operation.
-If it will cause an overflow, you need to reallocate memory accordingly.
+Running this code will result in an error.
+This occurs because the combined size of buf1 and buf2 exceeds 4, leading to a buffer overflow.
+The solution is to check the combined string length before performing the concatenation operation to ensure it will not cause an overflow.
+If it will, you need to reallocate memory accordingly.